jox782/quote-sharing/README.md

 4- there is an admin account with admin dashboard to accept or deny the advices that other users add

-5- finnaly the advices that accepted will appear randomly in the home page when you press the button
+5- finaly the advices that accepted will appear randomly in the home page when you press the button